 - Repair or replacement of personal property

 These are damages for which it is not as easy to assign a specific dollar amount.
-Courts or insurance companies will sometimes award this type of damages if you are suffering from long-term injuries or you have lost a loved one in an accident.
+Courts or insurance companies will sometimes award these damages if you are suffering from severe or long-term injuries or you have lost a loved one in an accident.
 General damages may include compensation for:

 - Pain and suffering